Maurice Trintignant: Racing career

-He began racing in 1938, and won the 1939 Grand Prix des Frontières, but his career was interrupted by the Second World War, during which his own Bugatti was stored in a barn.
+Trintignant began racing in 1938, and won the 1939 Grand Prix des Frontières, but his career was interrupted by the Second World War, during which his own Bugatti was stored in a barn.
 When he rebuilt it for an event of 1945, the Coupé de la Liberation, he overlooked a clogged fuel filter, which caused him to drop out of the race.
 It transpired that the filter was plugged with rat droppings, earning him the unenviable nickname, from another celebrated racer, Jean-Pierre Wimille, of Le Petoulet, "the rat-droppings man".

 In 1948, Trintignant suffered a very serious accident during a support race for the Swiss Grand Prix.
 He was thrown in the air, and landed in the middle of the race track.
 His heart stopped beating for one minute and 15 seconds at the hospital, and he was pronounced dead.
 However, he survived, and woke up after a week-long coma.
 He kept a very peculiar looking abdomen scar, as the surgeon stitching a large wound did it at a very irregular pace while his heart had stopped beating.
 For six months, he suffered from amnesia and a loss of motor skills, but he eventually made a near complete recovery.
 The corner at which he crashed was later named after him.
 His wife offered him a stuffed teddy bear during his recovery, and as a superstition, Trintignant kept it in his pocket while he was racing for the rest of his career.
 He returned to racing in 1949 and won a Formula Two race at the Circuit des Remparts that year.